EricJWHuang/leadership/manager-readme.md

 https://www.youtube.com/watch?v=ivwKQqf4ixA and https://www.youtube.com/watch?v=IzJL8zX3EVk
 - My expectation of you &amp; myself
     - This is your team, not just mine.
 Be a giver not taker.
 Constructively challenge the status quo, look for better ways to do things and passionately advocate continuous improvement
-        - Don’t let roles get in the way, participant &amp; ask questions around business analysis, UX, development, etc
+        - Don’t let roles get in the way, participate &amp; ask questions around business analysis, UX, development, etc
         - Giver culture https://youtu.be/YyXRYgjQXX0
             - Success is really more about contribution
             - Help other people succeed